JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_class_loaders.md

 ## Bundled Libraries

-[Third-Party Software and Licenses](https://www.jetbrains.com/legal/third-party-software/) lists all bundled libraries and their versions for each product.
+[Third-Party Software and Licenses](https://www.jetbrains.com/legal/third-party-software/) list all bundled libraries and their versions for each product.

 ## Overriding IDE Dependencies

-Gradle 7 introduced `implementation` scope, replacing `compile` scope.
+Gradle 7 introduced the `implementation` scope that replaced the `compile` scope.
-For this setup, to use project defined dependency instead of the bundled IDE version, add the following snippet to your Gradle build script:
+For this setup, to use project-defined dependency instead of the bundled IDE version, add the following snippet to your Gradle build script:

 <tabs>
 <tab title="Kotlin">